microsoft/rushstack-websites/websites/api-extractor.com/docs/pages/messages/ae-wrong-input-file-type.md

 ---
-layout: page
 title: ae-wrong-input-file-type
-navigation_source: docs_nav
 ---

-*"Incorrect file type; API Extractor expects to analyze compiler outputs with the .d.ts file extension."*
+_"Incorrect file type; API Extractor expects to analyze compiler outputs with the .d.ts file extension."_

 ## Remarks

 Unlike some other tools, API Extractor does not process TypeScript source files directly.
 Instead, it is designed to analyze the .d.ts files that are emitted by the compiler and exported by your NPM package.
 This design choice ensures that API Extractor sees your library the same way that an external consumer will see it.
 It also ensures that the .d.ts rollup preserves the particular syntax choices of your toolchain, compiler version, and manually authored inputs.

 As a result, your `mainEntryPointFilePath` must have the .d.ts file extension, and so must all of the imported modules.
 An `ae-wrong-input-file-type` error is reported if any incorrect file extensions are encountered.

 ## How to fix

 To reduce log noise, the `ae-wrong-input-file-type` error is reported at most once.
 To see the full list of imported paths, invoke API Extractor with the `--diagnostics` parameter, then look for any file paths that have a problematic file extension such as `.ts` or `.tsx`.
 Try to determine why that file is being imported instead of the corresponding `.d.ts` file.

 > **Tip**